omencoin/omencoin/README.md

 # omencoin

-POW / POS cryptocurrency
+Omencoin is a POW / POS Cryptocurrency

-release 15th september 2018